“Necessity is the mother of invention.” -Plato

 When resources are scarce, artisans make use of the materials that are available to them.
 In the case of Haitian artisans of Port-au-Prince, this was the 55-gallon oil drum.

 Eventually adopting the name “bosmétal,” the technique of transforming recycled cans and oil drums into art was first used to make cross shaped grave markers.
-The technique later expanded to wall hangings which depicted religious themes or scenes from everyday life, and can now be found in art museums around the world.
+The technique later expanded to cut metal wall hangings which depicted religious themes or scenes from everyday life, and can now be found in art museums around the world.

 Bosmétal became the signature art form of Haiti, and has been taught as a cultural tradition through generations, each new artist contributing their own distinctive style to the craft, sometimes even adding color.